anuchandy/servicebus-concurrentcalls-cores/README.md

 3. [IntelliJ]( https://www.jetbrains.com/idea/download/?section=windows) with [Docker plugin]( https://www.jetbrains.com/help/idea/docker.html#install_docker) (the plugin is available by default in IntelliJ IDEA Ultimate).
 4. Java 11+

-# Running locally in docker
+# Running locally in Docker

 1. Clone the repo.
 2. Create the file `settings.env` in the root directory (i.e. `./servicebus-concurrentcalls-cores` ) with the following content: